When it comes to planning, the traditional reasoning argued that you have to be rational in order to achieve your goals.

 ABOUT THE AUTHOR:

-Amanda Wilks is a Boston University graduate and a Contributing Editor at Job Application Center.
+Amanda Wilks is a Boston University graduate and a Contributing Editor.
 She has a great interest in everything related to career-building, personal branding, and entrepreneurship and loves helping people reach their true potential.

 Copyright © 2017 Learning Mind.
 All rights reserved.
 For permission to reprint,